michalin/androidino/README.md

 ## Setting up the Serial Server on the Phone

+The examYou can update the original file by copying the edited content and pasting it into the README.md file in your repository.
+Here are the steps:

+1. Go to the [README.md file](https://github.com/michalin/androidino/edit/main/README.md) in your repository.
+2. Click on the pencil icon to edit the file.
+3. Replace the existing content with the updated content.
+4. Scroll down to the "Commit changes" section.
+5. Add a commit message summarizing the changes.
+6. Choose "Commit directly to the main branch".
+7. Click on "Commit changes".

-The example app cannot access the USB interface of the phone directly.
+This will update the README.md file with the corrected content.ple app cannot access the USB interface of the phone directly.
 Instead, it communicates over a TCP socket.
 This is provided by the TCPUART Transparent Bridge app.
 (Or similar)

 - Install the [TCPUART transparent Bridge](https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart&pcampaignid=web_share) on your phone.
 - Connect the phone and the Arduino with the USB-OTG cable